balakreshnan/Samples2022/SynapseSpark/parquetfilesize.md

 - Create a Azure AD app registration
 - Create a secret
 - Store the clientid, secret, and tenantid in a keyvault
+- add app id as data user, and also ingestor
+- Provide contributor in Access IAM of the ADX cluster.
 - get the keys in spark

 ```